 Pantothenic acid is essential for normal functioning of the epidermis.
-It has anti-inflammatory and moisturising effects on the skin and this helps to improve the hydration of the epidermis, reduce water loss and maintains skin suppleness and elasticity.
+It has anti-inflammatory and moisturising effects on the skin and this helps to reduce water loss and improve the hydration of the epidermis to help the skin maintain suppleness and elasticity.

 Studies have shown that vitamin B5 has the ability to accelerate the wound healing process when applied to the skin.

 β-glucans are derived from a variety of sources including yeast, grains and fungus and they possess a broad spectrum of immunity enhancing functions within the body.

 Studies have shown that topical applications of β-glucans are beneficial to the skin, as they target skin cells to encourage regenerative activity and increase the presence of immune cells to promote wound healing.

 Indian frankincense is an ancient but very valuable herb in Ayurveda.
 It’s derived from large trees located in India, China, Africa and the Middle East.
 It’s widely used as an anti-inflammatory and pain relief agent.